SCIInstitute/Seg3D/docs/tutorials/Seg3DTutorial.md

 A second very useful filter for MR data is the <span>**Intensity Correction Filter**</span> from the Advanced Filters menu.
 This filter takes a while to run but filters the intensity in the data that have slight gradients due to the distance to the MR coils.
 The closer the image is to the location of the MR coil, the brighter the images generally are.
 This filter uses a polynomial model underneath to correct for this.
 We do this operation to make it easier to threshold the Gray and White Matter.

 Apply this filter and again look at the differences.
-The resulting image is also given in [Figure 27](figure27).
+The resulting image is also given in [Figure 27](fig-median-image-corrected).

-:::{figure-md} figure27
+:::{figure-md} fig-median-image-corrected

 ![Median-ImageCorrected](Seg3DTutorial_figures/Median-ImageCorrected.png)